I am a marketing professional holding a postgraduate degree in management. Astronomy is my hobby.

 We all know that none of the other planets and moons in solar system can support life.
 The nearest star is at about 4 light years away.
 Assuming a planet there supports intelligent alien life, it would take them about 14,400 years to reach earth traveling at a speed of 300,000 km / hour.
 Having traveled so long, why are they refusing to land or contact us?
 It does not sound logical.

 UFOs are real.
-Do not get me wrong.
+Wait till you hear what an UFO is.
+It is not an alien ship.
 An UFO by definition is any unidentified flying object.
 Many such unidentified objects are spotted from time to time.
 Most such sightings would have some explanation like a weather balloon, sky lanterns (Chinese lanterns), classified military aircraft, planet, or a less understood atmospheric phenomenon.

 3. Earth is Flat

-There are a group of people who believe that our Earth is flat and not round as per our beliefs.
+There are a group of people who believe that our Earth is flat and not round.
 They rubbish the round shape of Earth and even ascribe ulterior motives to the scientific community for maintaining a common lie for so many years.

 This is the easiest of all conspiracy theories to debunk.
 Assume you are in deep sea and you are watching another ship move away from yours.
 You would see the hull of the ship disappear first and later the sail.
 Is it not a proof to explain the curvature of our Earth?